 The manufacturing industry is one of the industries which moved rather slow from an enterprise-wide and certainly ecosystem-wide digital transformation perspective.

 Several driving forces of digital transformation in the manufacturing industry are relatively similar to those in other industries.
-Moreover, industry initiatives and national initiatives across the globe such as Industry 4.0 (Germany and parts of the EU) or the Industrial Internet (Consortium) accelerate transformations.
+Moreover, industry initiatives and national initiatives across the globe such as Industry 4.0 (Germany and parts of the EU) or the Industrial Internet (Consortium) accelerate transformations with the Internet of Things as a key part.

 The changing expectations of consumers impact the entire supply chain as various manufacturers obviously depend on each other so even manufacturers which don’t produce consumer goods are impacted by these consumer changes.
 Moreover, manufacturing decision makers also have different expectations as, in the end, we are all consumers.